fluxcd/flux2/rfcs/0004-insecure-http/README.md

 ```

 Since these commands essentially create object definitions, the CLI should offer a boolean flag `--insecure`
-for relevant objects, which will be used for specifying the value of `.spec.insecure` of such objects.
+for the required commands, which will be used for specifying the value of `.spec.insecure` of such objects.

+> Note: This flag should not be confused with `--insecure-skip-tls-verify` which is meant to skip TLS verification
+> when using an HTTPS connection.

 ### Precedence & Validity
 Objects with `.spec.insecure` as `true ` will only be allowed if HTTP connections are allowed at the controller level.
 Similarly, an object can have `.spec.insecure` as `true` only if the Saas/Cloud provider allows HTTP connections.
 For example, using a `Bucket` with its `.spec.provider` set to `azure` would be invalid since Azure doesn't allow
 HTTP connections.

 ### User Stories